elotroalex/chiens/_texts/translation.md

 - {:.sp} 4th Priest.

-- I forbid you from coming out unnanounced so we can all avoid you.
+- I forbid you from coming out unannounced so we can all avoid you.

 - {:.sp} Toussaint.